Night of Champions (2023): Background

 On March 6, 2023, the American professional wrestling promotion WWE announced that the King of the Ring event would be revived and rebranded as "King and Queen of the Ring" to incorporate both the men's King of the Ring tournament and women's Queen's Crown tournament, which would also replace the previously annual Hell in a Cell event.
 The event was scheduled to be held on Saturday, May 27, 2023, at the Jeddah Superdome in Jeddah, Saudi Arabia and feature wrestlers from the Raw and SmackDown brand divisions.
 On April 13, however, it was revealed that WWE scrapped these plans and that this Saudi Arabian event would instead be the 10th Night of Champions, thus reviving the Night of Champions event, which had previously been held annually from 2007 to 2015.
 According to Mike Johnson of PWInsider, the decision to change the event to Night of Champions was a creative choice to revive and bring the event to an international market.
 It was also reported that the change was to please business partners in Saudi Arabia and add intrigue to the show with the crowning of a new world champion.
 The King and Queen of the Ring event would be rescheduled for the same venue in May 2024.

 In early 2018, WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
 The 2023 Night of Champions was the ninth event that WWE held in Saudi Arabia under this partnership and subsequently the first Night of Champions to be held in the country.
 It was also the first Night of Champions to be held on a Saturday.
 This was subsequently the first Night of Champions held following the reintroduction of the brand extension in July 2016, where WWE again split the main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
-In addition to airing on traditional pay-per-view worldwide and the WWE Network in international markets, it was the first Night of Champions to livestream on Peacock in the United States due to the American version of the WWE Network merging under Peacock in March 2021.
+This was also the first Night of Champions to be branded as a "premium live event" (PLE), a term the company introduced on January 1, 2022, to refer to its events that are available on pay-per-view (PPV) and via livestreaming.

 The original theme of Night of Champions from 2007 to 2015 was that every main roster championship was to be contested.
 This theme was not retained for the 2023 event, as the Undisputed WWE Universal Championship, the WWE United States Championship, and the WWE Women's Tag Team Championship were not contested.
 However, five of the event's seven matches were championship matches.
 The event also marked the 1,000th day for Roman Reigns as Universal Champion.
 He won the title at Payback on August 30, 2020, and later won the WWE Championship at WrestleMania 38 in April 2022 to become the Undisputed WWE Universal Champion.